milo2012/metasploitHelper/README.md

 **searchMSF.py**
 To generate an updated version of port2Msf.csv, use the below command
 - python searchMSF.py -all

+**uriList.txt**
+This file contains the list of URIs gathered from Metasploit modules

 Below are the list of ports found in Metasploit modules (7 Jan 2015)
 ```